Image by DarkWorkX at Pixabay

 Let’s try a completely different perspective.
 Imagine that your identity is no longer defined by what you do.

 Instead, your identity is based on who you are?
-(Hint: think of Part Four in this series.)
+(Hint: think back to Part Four in this series.)

 If you change the definition of ‘identity’ from what you do to your way of ‘being’, everything changes.
 Your self-worth is no longer dependent on your doing: musician, surfer, yogi, author, father, domestic engineer, unemployed, law enforcement officer, lawyer, student . . .